Rules for the IX-F JSON Importer (This feature is disabled since 2019-08-30, i.e. the last import ran at 2019-08-30 00:00:00 UTC)

-PeeringDB allows networks and IXes to contol entries via the IX-F JSON import feature.
+PeeringDB allows networks and IXPs to contol entries via the IX-F JSON import feature.

 If and how information is imported heavily depends on the

 state field.
-So, both network and IX should check what is set.
+So, both the network and the IXP should check what is set.
 The importer has been modified to act on

 operational or if the